TurboWarp/docs/docs/website/new-compiler.md

 The new compiler breaks a small handful of custom extensions.
 See the [extensions](#extensions) section below for details and workarounds.
 :::

-The new compiler is currently only available on the website.
-The packager, desktop app, and other experiment branches will be updated later.
+The new compiler is currently used on the website and the packager.
+It will be included in the next update of TurboWarp Desktop (v1.15.0).

 ## Performance comparison {#performance}